SynapseCarbon/GPXPosterPrint/README.md

 - GPX file and relevant data from your activity
     - The GPX file can be easily exported from Garmin Connect, Strava etc

 **Note**: When setting up a Mapbox account (if you don't already have one), you will be asked for credit card details.
 There is a free tier for the Static Images API which (currently) provides up to 50,000 requests per month.
-In development I've used less than 100 requests, so the chances of you being billed are pretty slim unless you make this availabile publicly and somebody rinses your access token.
-Do that at your own peril - protect your access token like a password!
+In development I've used less than 100 requests, so the chances of you being billed are pretty slim unless you make this project availabile publicly and somebody abuses your access token.

+> [!CAUTION]
+> Protect your Mapbox access token like an important password!

 ## Setup